tjfellowes/phd-thesis/examiner_response.md

 Due to these issues a related molecule could be synthesised, and its behaviour with a representative DNA oligomer investigated.
 Unfortunately it proved impossible to co-crystallise the derivative with DNA, so UV-vis titrations were used to measure interaction.
 Arrows should be added to these curves it indicate the changes in absorption.
 > This has been done.
-TODO

 Ultimately these studies showed that the derivative formed co-valent bonds to the DNA which negated their potential as radioprotective molecules.